7 Surprising Things That Lower Your Libido

 The Carpet In Your House

-If you haven't quite been in the mood since moving into your fixer-upper house, there's a reason for that.
+If you haven't quite been in the mood since moving into your fixer-upper house, there may be a reason for that.
 Dr. Kirk says that since toxins were introduced into many household items, many scary things lurk in old homes and apartments.
 "They're really everywhere, from the chemicals in microwave popcorn, dyes in food, paper inks, vinyl product use, and carpet fiber," she says.
 "All of these chemicals that we either inhale or come into contact with our bodies can mess with our hormones."
-(P.S.
-Even Climate Change Could Be Killing Your Libido.)
+(FYI: Food can mess with your hormones too.)

 The scariest part?
 Dr. Kirk says that environmental factors may account for lower testosterone and earlier onset erectile dysfunction in men.
 You can have a professional do a walk-through your house to test for chemicals and lower your intake of processed food to help fight these scary toxins and get your sex drive back.